-- For example, it would likely not be an undue hardship for a multimillion-dollar corporation with thousands of employees to temporarily transfer a warehouse worker to a light duty position. - Likewise, it would probably not be an undue hardship for a dentist office to provide extra breaks to use the restroom and drink water.
+- For example, it would likely not be an undue hardship for a multimillion-dollar corporation with thousands of employees to temporarily transfer a warehouse worker to a light duty position. - Likewise, it would probably not be an undue hardship for an accounting firm to provide a clerk with extra breaks to use the restroom and drink water.